hoaproject/Heap/README.md

 [![Documentation](https://img.shields.io/badge/documentation-hack_book-ff0066.svg)](https://central.hoa-project.net/Documentation/Library/Heap)
 [![Board](https://img.shields.io/badge/organisation-board-ff0066.svg)](https://waffle.io/hoaproject/heap)

 This library is an implementation of Heap data structure priority queue.
 The order of heap depends on priority parameter.
-This is the difference with `SplHeap` is that you control the integer used to compare the order of items.
+The difference with [`SplHeap`](http://php.net/class.splheap) is that you control the integer used to compare the order of items.
 Giving you the support of using item type *Scalar*, *Array*, *Object* or *Closure*

 `Hoa\Heap\Min` and `Hoa\Heap\Max` class interpret priority by comparing priority numerically.
 But you are free to implement your own class if you want a different sort algorithm.

 ## Installation